-Reference is made to Note 36 'Risk management' in the 2016 Annual accounts of NN Schade for a description of the risk management system comprising of strategies, processes and reporting procedures, and how NN Schade is able to effectively identify, measure, monitor, manage and report, on a continuous basis, the risks on an individual and aggregated level, to which NN Schade is or could be exposed.
-In the same note, a description is included of how the risk management system including the risk management function are implemented and integrated into the organisational structure and decision-making processes of NN Schade.
+Reference is made to Note 33 'Risk management' in the 2017 Annual accounts of NN Schade for a description of the risk management system comprising of strategies, processes and reporting procedures, and how NN Schade is able to effectively identify, measure, monitor, manage and report, on a continuous basis, the risks on an individual and aggregated level, to which NN Schade is or could be exposed.
+In the same note, a description is included of how the risk management system including the risk management function are implemented and integrated into the organisational structure and balanced decision-making processes of NN Schade.

-Own Risk and Solvency Assessment (ORSA)
+Own Risk and Solvency Assessment

-Business strategy and objectives, key risk appetite statements, risk and capital management are aligned in the ORSA in synchronisation with the yearly medium term business plan.
+Business strategy and objectives, key risk appetite statements, risk and capital management are aligned in the Own Risk and Solvency Assessment ('ORSA') in synchronisation with the yearly medium term business plan.
 The ORSA report supports the Management Board in assessing the overall risk and capital profile of the business under a wide range of scenarios.